Publications

 2023

 Chiu, Yu-Han, Lan Wen, Sean McGrath, Roger Logan, Issa J Dahabreh, and Miguel A Hernán.
 (2023) 2023.
-“Evaluating Model Specification When Using the Parametric G-Formula in the Presence of Censoring”.
+“Evaluating Model Specification When Using the Parametric G-Formula in the Presence of Censoring.”.
 American Journal of Epidemiology 192 (11): 1887-95. https://doi.org/10.1093/aje/kwad143.

 The noniterative conditional expectation (NICE) parametric g-formula can be used to estimate the causal effect of sustained treatment strategies.
 In addition to identifiability conditions, the validity of the NICE parametric g-formula generally requires the correct specification of models for time-varying outcomes, treatments, and confounders at each follow-up time point.
 An informal approach for evaluating model specification is to compare the observed distributions of the outcome, treatments, and confounders with their parametric g-formula estimates under the "natural course."
 In the presence of loss to follow-up, however, the observed and natural-course risks can differ even if the identifiability conditions of the parametric g-formula hold and there is no model misspecification.
 Here, we describe 2 approaches for evaluating model specification when using the parametric g-formula in the presence of censoring: 1) comparing factual risks estimated by the g-formula with nonparametric Kaplan-Meier estimates and 2) comparing natural-course risks estimated by inverse probability weighting with those estimated by the g-formula.
 We also describe how to correctly compute natural-course estimates of time-varying covariate means when using a computationally efficient g-formula algorithm.
 We evaluate the proposed methods via simulation and implement them to estimate the effects of dietary interventions in 2 cohort studies.

 Diaz, Andrea Nathalie Rosas, Gabriel Pajares Hurtado, Abul Andres Ariza Manzano, Michelle J Keyes, Cole Turissini, Arrush Choudhary, Casie Curtin, et al. (2023) 2023.
-“Sex Differences in the Development of Anthracycline-Associated Heart Failure”.
+“Sex Differences in the Development of Anthracycline-Associated Heart Failure.”.
 Journal of Cardiac Failure. https://doi.org/10.1016/j.cardfail.2023.10.477.

 BACKGROUND: Female sex is frequently cited as a risk factor for anthracycline cardiotoxicity based on pediatric data, but the role of sex in the development of cardiotoxicity has not been clearly established in adults.